This country-specific Q&A provides an overview to tax laws and regulations that may occur in Italy.

 What are the principal procedural obligations of a taxpayer, that is, the maintenance of records over what period and how regularly must it file a return or accounts?

-Companies shall submit their annual tax return relevant to corporate income tax, Regional Tax on Productive Activities (IRAP) and VAT by the end of the nine month after the end of their tax year.
-The tax year of companies coincides with their financial year.
+Companies shall submit their annual tax return relevant to corporate income tax, Regional Tax on Productive Activities (IRAP) and VAT by the end of the ninth month after the end of their tax year.
+The tax year of companies coincides with their ﬁnancial year.

 For tax purposes, companies shall keep and maintain daily accounts, inventory accounts, VAT register as well as any other necessary account until the statute of limitation for the assessment of the relevant taxes is expired.